Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/how_to_use_new_horizons_in_other_mods.md

-Title: How to Use New Horizons in Other Mods
+Title: New Horizons Mod API
-Out-File: index
 Sort-Priority: 100

 ## How to use New Horizons in other mods